Michigan fines barber over Capitol protest, other violations

 The fines were levied against both Manke and his business, and $6,000 stemmed from his participation in the Capitol demonstration last May.

 “It shows their pettiness, it shows their vindictiveness.
-The lack of proportionality here is almost breathtaking really,” he said.
+The lack of proportionality here is almost breathtaking really,” said David Kallman, Manke’s attorney.

 The state declined to comment.